97morningstar/cosc-4353-project/README.md

 ## Database file (mySQL)

-Database is in the Database-Schema, but also it is hosted using Microservices: AWS: Amazon RDS for SQL Server
+Database is in the Database-Schema folder, but also it is hosted using Microservices: AWS: Amazon RDS for SQL Server

 ## Login Information